How to Become a Pediatric Nurse

 Where Do Pediatric Nurses Work?

-Pediatric nurses can work in a variety of healthcare settings, including doctors’ offices, clinics, and hospitals.
+Pediatric Nurses can work in a variety of healthcare settings, including doctor offices, clinics, and hospitals.
 Their extensive training in pediatric care also allows them to excel in acute care departments in hospitals, such as the neonatal unit and the pediatric critical care unit.

 Pediatric Nurse Schooling & Certification